caseyg/awesome/TOPICS.md

 *   [PipedreamHQ/pipedream](https://github.com/PipedreamHQ/pipedream) - Connect APIs, remarkably fast.
 Free for developers.

-## chatbot

-*   [grantcodes/postrchildbot](https://github.com/grantcodes/postrchildbot) - A chatbot for posting to micropub enabled websites

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

-*   [baptisteArno/typebot.io](https://github.com/baptisteArno/typebot.io) - 💬 Typebot is a powerful chatbot builder that you can self-host.

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [paulbricman/dual-obsidian-client](https://github.com/paulbricman/dual-obsidian-client) - A skilled virtual assistant for Obsidian.

-*   [Fang-/Urbit-By-Doing](https://github.com/Fang-/Urbit-By-Doing) - A dysfunctional programmer's guide to making things in Hoon.

 ## archive

 *   [rusq/slackdump](https://github.com/rusq/slackdump) - Save or export your private and public Slack messages, threads, files, and users locally without admin privileges.